spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 # Enablement

-These steps will guide you to deploy a virtual machine from an out-of-the-box VM template.
+These steps will guide you to deploy a Virtual Machine (VM) from an out-of-the-box VM template.

 1. From the left **Main Menu**, click **Clusters** and select the MAAS cluster you used to enable the Spectro VM Dashboard.